If you are healthy and strong then you will feel better mentally… also no big secret.

 2. To get healthier and stronger you need to affect your diet, your exercise and any bad habits (such as smoking/excess drinking etc.) that you may have.

 3. Add some weight bearing exercise.
 Don’t go crazy!
 You don’t need to add big weights… just something.
-If you currently do NO weights then just get some light weights get on the internet and find some simple exercise.
-Do them very slowly and do them so that you feel it.
+If you currently do NO weights then just get some light weights, use elastic bands or use body weight.
 If you already do some weights then vary your routines and/or add a little more weight.

 4. Don’t try to change your life all at once… take it slowly but do it.
 Do your weights while you watch your TV shows.
 Get an exercise machine in front of the TV and just add that 30 minutes of movement to your day.

 6. Change your diet… slowly.
 You don’t need to change all of your eating habits overnight, but change things over time.
 If you are looking to lose weight then create a food diary.
 List everything that you eat or drink over the course of a week.
 Look for easy ways to affect your intake.
-For example could you replace carbonated drinks with the diet version (better still with water)?
+For example could you replace carbonated drinks with water.
 Could you reduce portion sizes just a little?
 Could you get your salad dressings on the side and only use half of it rather than all of that high calorie dressing.
 If you try to eat totally differently then you will be doomed to failure… if you change small things over time then you have a far better chance of long term success.

 7. Drink water.
 If you feel hungry drink some water and give it 20 minutes before you succumb to eating a snack!
 Very often the hunger impulse can be “tricked” by drinking water, and in fact often the hunger impulse is actually because you are thirsty.